strawberry-graphql/strawberry/CONTRIBUTING.md

 #### Pull requests

-- Be sure that you pull request contains tests that cover the changed or added code.
+- Be sure that your pull request contains tests that cover the changed or added code.
-- If you changes warrant a documentation change, the pull request must also update the documentation.
+- If your changes warrant a documentation change, the pull request must also update the documentation.